 Spocket has a 14-day free trial, after which the user must choose between the Starter plan at $19/month, Pro at $49/month, Empire at $99/month, and Unicorn at $299/month.

-An overview of both pricing plans can quickly point out that DSers and Oberlo might be more affordable since they all have free plan.
+An overview of both pricing plans can quickly point out that DSers might be more affordable since it has free plan.
 Spocket seems to compensate for its expensive price with its premium customer service and shipment tracking system.

 As a result, Spocket has a higher chance of overseeing product quality and guaranteeing customer satisfaction.

 If you’re concentrating on the US or EU markets, Spocket can actually be more efficient in distributing your store’s goods.
 This is a huge bonus point for Spocket as fast delivery time is a very important part of customer service, and customer service is a very important part of dropshipping.

-Both Oberlo and Spocket allow merchants to customize their product description, title, and price.
-However, Spocket has an additional customization feature for pro users and upwards: branded invoicing.
+Spocket allows merchants to customize their product description, title, and price.
+It also has an additional customization feature for pro users and upwards: branded invoicing.
 If you are qualified, you can ask the suppliers to change the structure of the invoice, add your store’s logo, contact, or even a personal note, then send it along with the original package.
 This is a great way to build your brand image and encourage impressed buyers into becoming returning customers.